flowground/amazonaws-com-ds-connector/README.md

 - API Key
 ## Actions

+### AcceptSharedDirectory
-### Accepts a directory sharing request that was sent from the directory owner account.
+> Accepts a directory sharing request that was sent from the directory owner account.<br/>

 #### Input Parameters
 * `Action` - _required_